lake4790k/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 Cell 21.

-![alt text][image6]
+![alt text][image7]

 The network is quite certain about the easy 1st and 5th images.
 And even about the rotated 4th one as it saw plenty of generated rotations.

 The 2nd and 3rd images are taken from the side.
-The dataset was probably recorded from a forward facing camera, so these are more problematic.
+The dataset was surely recorded from a forward facing camera, so these are more problematic.
 Still the network is right and confident about the 2nd one.

 The 3rd one was really difficult, the network never saw anything like that and actually all five of its guesses are wrong.
-This is kind of OK as long as we want to use a forward facing camera, but a warning as well that the network is not magic, it only works with cases it was trained for and fails in untrained, unexpected circumstances that are still easy for us humanss.
+This is kind of OK as long as we want to use a forward facing camera, but a warning as well that the network is not a magician, it only works with cases it was trained for and fails in untrained, unexpected circumstances that are still easy for us humanss.